dasch-swiss/4124-xmlperformance-testdata/README.md

 dsp-tools create xmlperformance.json
 ```

-Then, upload the data files with
+Then, check out the branch `wip/dev-1512-introduce-metrics` of dsp-tools and upload the data files with

 ```
 dsp-tools xmlupload --metrics xml_files/all_files.xml